dreamhost-cookbooks/ceph/README.md

 * node[:ceph][:osd_bootstrap]

-This is the CephX key for creating new OSD instances, and is created as part of the initial cluster creation.
-If this key does not exist, or does not have the correct caps applied to it, then automated OSD management will not function.
+This is the CephX key that is used for creating new OSD instances and is created as part of the initial cluster creation.
+If this key does not exist, or does not have the correct capabilities applied to it, then automated OSD management will not function.

 ## Ceph MON Nodes